 - Paul Block: Methods, models, and tools for managing climate variability and change; hydrologic forecasting and integration into decision model; addressing water quality and quantity extremes; hydro-economics and policy mechanisms; risk, reliability, and uncertainty; sustainable approaches.

-- Catherine Vieira: Social history of literacy, transnational migration, materiality of literacy, qualitative research methodologies, multilingual writing, Latino/a Studies
+- Kate Vieira: Social history of literacy, transnational migration, the materiality of literacy, qualitative research methodologies, multilingual writing, Latino/a Studies.

 - Lisa Rausch: agricultural expansion and the cultural, social, and institutional factors that promote or inhibit conservation-positive behaviors among agricultural actors.

-- Holly Gibbs: Tropical land-use change and globalization, particularly on the potential to reconcile food.
+- Holly Gibbs: tropical land-use change and globalization, particularly on the potential to reconcile food security, climate change, and conservation goals.

 Human Development and Family Studies